New in version 0.9.

 One of the design ideas behind Flask is that there are two different “states” in which code is executed.
 The application setup state in which the application implicitly is on the module level.
 It starts when the Flask object is instantiated, and it implicitly ends when the first request comes in.
 While the application is in this state a few assumptions are true:

-On the contrast, during request handling, a couple of other rules exist:
+In contrast, during request handling, a couple of other rules exist:

 There is a third state which is sitting in between a little bit.
 Sometimes you are dealing with an application in a way that is similar to how you interact with applications during request handling just that there is no request active.
 Consider for instance that you’re sitting in an interactive Python shell and interacting with the application, or a command line application.